ONE DEMOCRATIC STATE,

 • Socially just: Stolen land, homes and property would be restituted to all victims of dispossession.
 Resources and social welfare would be allotted fairly to all citizens.
 The income, poverty and education gaps would be bridged.

-As such, the ODS solution stands in contrast with existing approaches to the Palestinian cause, namely:
+As such, the ODS solution differs from existing approaches to the Palestinian cause, as it:

-• Solutions that politicize identity such as a state that discriminates against non-Jews or against Jews, one state exclusive to Jews next to another exclusive to Arabs, or a binational or confederate state
+• Refuses proposals that politicize identity such as a state that discriminates against non-Jews or against Jews, one state exclusive to Jews next to another exclusive to Arabs, or a binational or confederate state.

 ‘From the River to the Sea’: Really? — Blake Alcott